jeremykendall/php-domain-parser/README.md

 These methods returns a `Pdp\Rules` or `Pdp\TopLevelDomains` objects seeded with their corresponding data fetch from the cache or from the external resources depending on the submitted `$ttl` argument.

-These methods take an optional `$source_url` argument which specifies the PSL source URL.
+These methods take an optional `$url` argument which specifies the PSL source URL.
 If no local cache exists for the submitted source URL, the method will:

 1. call `Manager::refreshRules` with the given URL and `$ttl` argument to update its local cache
 2. instantiate the `Rules` or the `TopLevelDomains` objects with the newly cached data.

 On error, theses methods will throw an `Pdp\Exception`.

- **since 5.5***
+ **since version 5.5**

 the following optional arguments are added to the methods: